 2 The State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Pt.
 5, the State Administrative Tribunal Act 2004 s.
 167 and 169, and the State Administrative Tribunal Regulations 2004 r.
 28 and 42 deal with certain transitional issues some of which may be relevant for this Act.

+3 On the date as at which this compilation was prepared, the Health Practitioner Regulation National Law (WA) Act 2010 Pt.
+5 Div.
+6 had not come into operation.
+It reads as follows:

+Division 6 — Births, Deaths and Marriages Registration Act 1998 amended

+33. Act amended

+This Division amends the Births, Deaths and Marriages Registration Act 1998.

+34. Section 4 amended

+In section 4 delete the definition of doctor and insert:

+doctor means a person registered under the Health Practitioner Regulation National Law (Western Australia) in the medical profession;